camillehicks/sensor-immersion/Lesson2/Experienced/sound.md

 ```

 ## step 6
 Great!
 You did it.
 Now you can test it out.
-How could you use the math blocks to decrease the sound input so the number displayed is not so large?
+How could you use the math blocks to show more detailed values than just 0 or 1?

 **Don't forget to fill out the final questions on the google form.**